silverjam/yobot/README.md

 # yobot
+Note: This was forked by me (@stuartnelson3) for the purpose of updating and releasing this on crates.io.
+All credit goes to the original creator.

-Slack bot that can be extended with listners.
+Slack bot that can be extended with listeners.

 Yobot is an extensible slack bot.
 You can add listeners that define a regex in order to handle real time events on a slack channel.